Residential Lettings Agency Terms and Conditions (Letting Only)

 These Terms and Conditions have been updated to incorporate provisions relating to the Tenant Fees Act 2019 (in force 01 June 2019).
 In respect of properties in England, security deposits for new or renewed tenancies caught by the Tenant Fees Act 2019 are to be capped at five weeks' rent for a tenancy with an annual rent under £50,000 or capped at six weeks' rent for a tenancy with an annual rent of £50,000 or more.

-Security deposits for tenancies in Wales are not currently capped but the Renting Homes (Fees etc.) (Wales) Act 2019 which is due to come into force on 01 September 2019 gives the Welsh government the power to introduce caps in the future.
+Security deposits for assured shorthold tenancies in Wales are not currently capped but the Renting Homes (Fees etc.) (Wales) Act 2019 (in force 01 September 2019) gives the Welsh government the power to introduce caps in the future.

 Clause 1 contains definitions and in some cases refers to information contained in the Appointment Form.